Speleomantes strinatii: Microbial Threats

 Like other Hydromantes, S. strinatii produces a deterring secretion from dorsal skin glands as a form of protection.
 The bright-colored patterns on their backs can be considered aposematic.
 This secretion may be protective against different microbial infections.
 Batrachochytrium salamandrivorans and Batrachochytrium dendrobatidis are two similar single-celled fungal pathogens that have had detrimental effects on amphibian populations worldwide, including S. strinatii.
-Batrachochytrium dendrobatidis has been known to cause disease in frogs, salamanders, and caecilians, while Batrachochytrium salamandrivorans has only been reported to infect Urodelans (newts and salamanders).Batrachochytrium salamandrivorans and Batrachochytrium dendrobatidis both cause the infectious disease of chytridiomycosis.
+Batrachochytrium dendrobatidis has been known to cause disease in frogs, salamanders, and caecilians, while Batrachochytrium salamandrivorans has only been reported to infect Urodelans (newts and salamanders).
+Batrachochytrium salamandrivorans and Batrachochytrium dendrobatidis both cause the infectious disease of chytridiomycosis.
 Symptoms of this fatal condition include disruptions of the amphibian's salt-water balance, destruction of the amphibian's skin, and eventual heart failure.
 The fungal pathogens are believed to have originated in Asia and are thought to likely have been introduced to Europe through the pet trade of salamanders.
 Batrachochytrium salamandrivorans has been detected in the wild in the Netherlands, Belgium, Germany, and Spain and have been shown to be highly pathogenic to most urodelan taxa.
-While there are currently no records of Batrachochytrium salamandrivorans in France or Italy, it is probable that it will spread through these areas in the near future, as the closest recorded outbreak is only 509 kilometers away.
+While there are currently no records of Batrachochytrium salamandrivorans in France or Italy, it is probable that it will spread through these areas in the near future, as the closest recorded outbreak is only 509 km away.
 There are some current hypotheses that S. strinatiis skin secretions may act as protection against this fungus.
 The secretions have been shown to kill the fungus within 24 hours.
 Because of this microbial protection, researchers do not believe that Bd will have the same detrimental effect on S. strinatii populations as it had for other salamanders and amphibians.